 Explain that you have fitted smoke alarms and carbon monoxide detectors and ask them to test them once per month.

 Explain what your tenant’s rights are with regards to ending their tenancy.
-This ensures that there are no disputes or frustrations when your tenant wishes to move out.
+This ensures that there are no disputes or frustrations when your resident wishes to move out.

 Here is a useful guide from Citizens Advice explaining how tenants can end their tenancy.

-You don’t have to do this, but asking for feedback from tenants ensures their voice is heard.
+You don’t have to do this, but asking for feedback from residents ensures their voice is heard.
 It also gives you valuable information to help improve your business.

-If your tenants are new to the area, it can improve their tenant experience if you point them towards some local amenities.
+If your residents are new to the area, it can improve their tenant experience if you point them towards some local amenities.

 Leisure facilities